matatk/landmarks/README.md

 Landmarks
 =========

+This extension is presently only usable if you build it yourself.
+I am working on providing versions via the Chrome Web Store and Firefox Add-ons site.

 **Firefox users: This extension has been moved to the new WebExtension API so it can once again be used in Firefox.
 However, Firefox will only support keyboard commands for WebExtensions from version 48 (to be released on 2016-08-02).
 It works fully with Firefox Developer Edition already.**

 **Chrome users: there is currently an issue whereby after updating or re-enabling the extension, you need to reload tabs in order for landmarks to be detected.
-This is becuase Chrome does not re-load extension background scripts after an update/re-enable.**
+This is becuase Chrome does not re-load extension background scripts after an update/re-enable.
+[I am looking into a tidy workaround for this](https://github.com/matatk/landmarks/issues/16).**

 This is a browser extension (for Firefox and Chrome) that enables navigation of WAI-ARIA landmarks (including [implicit landmarks in HTML5 elements](http://www.w3.org/html/wg/drafts/html/master/dom.html#sec-strong-native-semantics)).
 Landmarks may be navigated using the keyboard or via a pop-up (from the extension's toolbar button).
 The following WAI-ARIA landmarks are supported.